Master Ironman Triathlon Swim: Techniques & Strategies

 Anaerobic threshold has been given many definitions.

 It may be easiest to think of anaerobic threshold as the specific point during exercise when the athlete begins to produce lactic acid at a rate that exceeds their body’s ability to eliminate it.
 This imbalance leads to an accumulation of lactic acid in the bloodstream, which can result in fatigue and decreased performance.
+Lactate testing strategies for athletes can provide valuable insights into their training and performance levels.
+By closely monitoring lactate thresholds, coaches and trainers can tailor workout plans that optimize endurance while minimizing fatigue.
+This data-driven approach not only enhances performance but also aids in injury prevention by ensuring that athletes are not overtraining.

 As we have already suggested, there is no single cause of anaerobic threshold.
 Several mechanisms have been proposed to explain this phenomenon.
 The most common explanation is that anaerobic threshold represents the point where Type IIc fibers are first recruited.
 These fibers are capable of producing large amounts of lactate but have limited capacity for lactate removal, resulting in a net influx of lactate into the bloodstream.